Jenny Jones, Baroness Jones of Moulsecoomb: The City

-In her statement of policy for the 2012 election, Jones proposes several ideas to bring "a renaissance of micro, small and medium businesses" in order to spread "wealth to all Londoners", seeking "a financial services sector that works for them".
+In her statement of policy for the 2012 election, Jones proposed several ideas to bring "a renaissance of micro, small and medium businesses" in order to spread "wealth to all Londoners", seeking "a financial services sector that works for them".
 She argues for a system that rewards good long-term investment "instead of trying to make a fast buck" and proposes a good financial example to be Sweden's Handelsbanken which gives "good basic pay and no bonuses."
-One of her candidacy's most distinct positions is with respect to The City with ambitions to "Abolish the City of London Corporation and replace it with a democratic London borough", "support new institutions like local community banks focused on lending to small businesses and social enterprises" and "Promote building societies and credit unions and lobby the Government to put its remaining nationalised banking assets into one of these models rather than a bank".
-Elsewhere, Jones has been critical of excessive top-level remuneration, stating, "It's difficult not to feel enraged" by statistics showing the average FTSE CEO earns 565 times the national average.
+One of her candidacy's most distinct positions was with respect to The City with ambitions to "Abolish the City of London Corporation and replace it with a democratic London borough", "support new institutions like local community banks focused on lending to small businesses and social enterprises" and "Promote building societies and credit unions and lobby the Government to put its remaining nationalised banking assets into one of these models rather than a bank".
+Elsewhere, Jones has been critical of excessive top-level remuneration, stating in 2011, "It's difficult not to feel enraged" by statistics showing the average FTSE CEO earns 565 times the national average.

 The European Union and Brexit

 Jones is a Eurosceptic and advocated the withdrawal of the United Kingdom from the European Union.
-Jones cited lack of democracy, waste and cost as her reasons for supporting Brexit.
+She cited lack of democracy, waste and cost as her reasons for supporting Brexit.
 In October 2015, Jones gave her support to Vote Leave, an organisation campaigning to leave the European Union in the referendum in the UK.
 Jones cited the Transatlantic Trade and Investment Partnership and EU policies of austerity as part of a measure to deal with Greece's national debt imposed by the European troika as reasons to support Brexit.
-She also argued that 'the EU exists on too large a scale for genuine democratic oversight and accountability.
-The Green party believes that small is beautiful – and the EU is gigantist in its very nature.'
+She also argued that "the EU exists on too large a scale for genuine democratic oversight and accountability.
+The Green party believes that small is beautiful – and the EU is gigantist in its very nature".
 However, on BBC Radio 4's Any Questions on 8 June 2022, Jones argued that Brexit had now been seen to be causing economic and other damage, and that people should keep an open mind about the possibility of rejoining the EU in the future if it becomes clear that it would be better going forward for the people of the UK to do so.
-She has since stated that 'The only sensible thing now is to cut our losses and rejoin the EU'.
+She said in 2023 that "The only sensible thing now is to cut our losses and rejoin the EU".